ARTS-Laboratory/paper-TDA-embankment-monitoring/Toy-example/README.md

 ## plots:

-The plots folder includes the 16 figures from "Abnormalities_Features.py" as it is run.
+The plots folder includes the 16 figures from "Abnormalities_Features.py" and the accumulated feature value across the different number of points from " TDA-all features with graph-3.py".